Post job

 Quality Administrators are responsible for managing the quality processes of an organization.
 Their duties include creating data collection processes, conducting data cleansing, tracks quality milestones, and develop training programs for internal teams.
 They undertake daily audits, work with the quality coordinator to determine root cause, and assist with feedback and complaints.
 Quality administrators also write daily reports for purchase orders that are overdue, open service jobs, quotations needing to follow up, unconfirmed hires, and processed sales orders.

 These skill sets are where the common ground ends though.
-A software tester responsibility is more likely to require skills like "c++," "selenium," "bug reports," and "test reports."
-Whereas a quality assurance analyst requires skills like "selenium webdriver," "data warehouse," "data validation," and "web services."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a software tester are more likely to require skills like "c++," "selenium," "bug reports," and "test reports."
+On the other hand, a job as a quality assurance analyst requires skills like "selenium webdriver," "data warehouse," "data validation," and "web services."
+As you can see, what employees do in each career varies considerably.

 A Quality Assurance Engineer's role is to oversee the overall production and ensure that the product is cost-efficient and aligns with the company's standards.
 The responsibility mainly revolves around conducting activities that examine and scrutinize the condition of a product or service to identify issues and come up with possible solutions to resolve the issue or attain stronger customer satisfaction.
 Furthermore, the Quality Assurance Engineer must also ensure that the product adheres to the government regulations and market guidelines.

-But both careers also use different skills, according to real software tester resumes.
-While software tester responsibilities can utilize skills like "qa," "selenium," "status reports," and "bug reports," some quality assurance engineers use skills like "python," "api," "git," and "selenium web."
+Each career also uses different skills, according to real software tester resumes.
+While software tester responsibilities can utilize skills like "qa," "selenium," "status reports," and "bug reports," quality assurance engineers use skills like "python," "api," "git," and "selenium web."

 A quality assurance tester, also known as QA tester, has different responsibilities depending on the line of work or industry involved.
 In a computer development setting, they are in charge of working and coordinating with technical engineers.
 They have to conduct regular tests for new software and programs, identify inconsistencies, and find areas for improvement.
 Furthermore, a quality assurance tester must produce reports from the tests, which can be the basis of progress for further developments.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from software testers resumes, they are more likely to have skills like "qa," "c++," "c #," and "selenium."
-But a quality assurance tester might have skills like "selenium webdriver," "data warehouse," "etl," and "alm."
+The required skills of the two careers differ considerably.
+For example, software testers are more likely to have skills like "qa," "c++," "c #," and "selenium."
+But a quality assurance tester is more likely to have skills like "selenium webdriver," "data warehouse," "etl," and "alm."

 A software engineer consultant develops and recommends strategies to optimize a company's software engineering operations.
 Their responsibilities revolve around conducting extensive research and analysis to find new opportunities, performing software evaluations and risk assessments, identifying the strengths and weaknesses of existing processes, and developing solutions against problem areas.
 Through the findings of their research, a software engineer consultant draws conclusions and recommendations that will help the company to reach their short and long-term goals and resolve issues or concerns.